A-Qudsi/Bestfriend-Treehouse/README.md

 Users are able to login and signup via a modal.
 The users credentials is then authenticated through the backend and would relay the appropiate response to the front  where custom error messages display to guide the user.
 A demo user was implemented to bypass signing up should the User want to use to preview the site.

 ![User Authentication](https://adelqudsi.com/wp-content/uploads/2021/06/2021-06-22_13-23-55-1.gif)

+## Map Filter

+On the spots index page you'll find a listings of all spots that are located on the map.
+As you move the bounds of the map the spot locations will dynamically filter out and in the locations found within the bounds of the map.